MailTape/MailTape-v1/_posts/2021-06-05-The-Growth-Eternal.md

 track3_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/454/track3.mp3'
 ---
 <p id="introduction">This Sunday, we welcome [The Growth Eternal](https://thegrowtheternal.bandcamp.com/) to MailTape for an eclectic collection to jumpstart your morning :) Based in Los Angeles, [The Growth Eternal](https://thegrowtheternal.bandcamp.com/) is headed by multi-instrumentalist Byron Crenshaw.
   The Growth Eternal pushes into new worlds of experimental music, melting the film of traditional song structures.
-Unexpected spaces are created through complex harmonies and the bodings of instruments.
+In carefully complex harmonies, The Growth Eternal creates unexpected spaces to step through.
+Each album is crafted with intention, now growing into more spiritual expanses.
 <br><br>
 </p>